-On Valentine's Day: How To Be A Romantic
+On Valentine's Day: The Anguish Of Being A Romantic

 Mary Anne was a Romantic too.
-She was also 12 years Disraeli's senior and according to Queen Victoria, 'vulgar' - in other words - great fun.
+She was 12 years older than Disraeli and according to Queen Victoria, 'vulgar', in other words, great fun.

-However, behind the scenes this romance was no fairytale - at times it could be sulky and controlling.
-Some friends and political colleagues doubted the authenticity of the love match - rumours circulated that it was about financial gain for him and status for her.
-And by the 1850s - a far more staid time - the Disraelis' grand, extravagant protestations of love seemed indulgent and unfashionable.
+Despite their personal motto of 'Love Conquers All', some friends and political colleagues doubted the authenticity of the love match, and rumours began to circulate that their marriage was about financial gain for him, and status for her.
+By the 1850s, a far more staid time, the Disraelis' grand, extravagant protestations of love seemed indulgent and boarding on the immodest.

-The Disraelis' dream was to create a 'grand design' together, which eventually they did - their very own romantic love nest - Hughenden Manor in Buckinghamshire.
-It not only cost a small fortune, it ended up consuming their lives.
 Stuck in the countryside away from Westminster, the relationship became a pressure cooker of resentment; divorce was talked about, suicide was threatened, the tantrums and the endless building work left them both depleted, emotionally and financially.
-Eventually, they found their peace with each other and I suspect they would like to be remembered by this quote from Mary Anne: “We exemplify life’s finest tale – to eat – to drink – to sleep – love & be loved.”
+Eventually, they found their peace with each other, and I suspect they would like to be remembered by this quote from Mary Anne: “We exemplify life’s finest tale – to eat – to drink – to sleep – love & be loved.”

-On this Valentine’s day, Mary Anne and Benjamin Disraeli have had me thinking about romance - and in particular what it means to be 'a Romantic'.
-With its history of Greek philosophers, medieval courtly love, Shakespeare, Blake, Bryon and the Brontes, it’s a theoretical and philosophical concept which even today has implications on how we experience love, commitment and connection - because of course, the romantic wants and expects all of that.
+On this Valentine’s day, Mary Anne and Benjamin Disraeli have had me thinking about romance and in particular what it means to be 'a Romantic'.

 In his novel, The Course of Love, Alain de Botton writes, ‘romanticism is a philosophy of intuitive agreement ... there is no need tiresomely to articulate or spell things out.
 When two people belong together, there is simply - at long last - a wondrous reciprocal feeling that both parties see the world in precisely the same way.’

-According to de Botton, 'romanticism' is about accepting the other - allowing them to be and not wanting to change them' but the possibility of adultery remains ‘the one seismic transgression’.
-For a Romantic, the archaic fear of abandonment hangs over the relationship at all times, challenging trust and safety and slowly chipping away at all those ‘wondrous reciprocal feelings’.
+However, the possibility of adultery remains ‘the one seismic transgression’ for a Romantic.
+The archaic fear of abandonment hangs over the relationship at all times, challenging trust and safety, slowly chipping away at all those ‘wondrous reciprocal feelings’.
 Perhaps the Romantic needs to feel this pain and potential for loss?
 Perhaps this heightened sense of drama is at the heart of what it means to be romantic?
 When it comes to attachment styles, romantics can be both anxious and avoidant and perhaps it is within this uneasy coupling that we find the true expression of romanticism?

 Love is seeing and being seen: meeting each other in all that we are.